 Egypt’s capital, Cairo, is the unofficial center of Islamic culture.
-At the same time, the city is also the heir to the only remaining of the Seven Wonders of the Ancient World, the unfathomable Cheops Pyramid.
+At the same time, the city is also the heir to what remains of the Seven Wonders of the Ancient World, the unfathomable Cheops Pyramid.

-A city that is composed and pieced together.
-It can be your home from November 1st – 8th, 2025.
+A city of many layers.
+It can be your home between November 1st – 8th, 2025.

 Get an overview of what you will experience on your trip.